Petit Trianon: Design and construction

 The building was designed to require as little interaction between guests and servants as possible.
-To that end, the table in the salles à manger was conceived to be mobile, mechanically lowered and raised through the floorboards so that the servants below could set places while remaining unseen.
-The tables were never built, but the delineation for the mechanical apparatus can still be seen from the foundation.
+To that end, the table in the salle à manger (dining room) was conceived to be mobile, mechanically lowered and raised through the floorboards so that the servants below could set it while remaining unseen.
+These tables were never built as Louis XV found them too expensive, but the delineation for the mechanical apparatus can still be seen from the foundation.

 In the attic, a suite was constructed for Louis XV by Ange-Jacques Gabriel, consisting of antechamber, bedroom, and a private chamber.
-A staircase led from his private chamber down to the mezzanine where Mme Du Barry resided.
-In Marie Antoinette's time, the attic apartment remained reserved for Louis XVI, though he never slept at the Petit Trianon.
+A staircase led from his private chamber down to the mezzanine where Madame du Barry resided.
+In Marie Antoinette's time, the attic apartment remained reserved for her husband, Louis XVI.
 The private staircase of Louis XV was removed, allowing a library to be constructed by Richard Mique.
 The mezzanine, which is above the Queen's apartment, was reserved for Marie Antoinette's lady-in-waiting and first lady-in-waiting.

 Within the Queen's apartment, the décor of her boudoir features mirrored panels that, by the turning of a crank, can be raised or lowered to obscure the windows and reflect the candlelight.
 Her bedroom was provided with furniture from Georges Jacob and Jean Henri Riesener.
-Jacob designed a set of furniture for the room known as the Mobilier aux épis, elaborately carved with flowers and garlands and upholstered in embroidered Lyon silk.
+Jacob designed a set of furniture for the room known as the mobilier aux épis, elaborately carved with flowers, which Marie Antoinette was greatly fond of, and garlands.
+It was upholstered in embroidered Lyon silk.
 The wallpaper was painted by Jean-Baptiste Pillement.